-- 19.1 All fixed assets, except land and heritage assets, shall be depreciated. - 19.2 Depreciation is the systematic allocation of the depreciable amount of an asset over its useful life. - 19.3 Depreciation shall generally take the form of an expense both calculated and debited on a monthly basis against the appropriate line item in the department or vote in which the asset is used or consumed.
+- 19.1 All fixed assets, except land and heritage assets, shall be depreciated. - 19.2 Depreciation is the systematic allocation of the depreciable amount of an asset over its useful life. - 19.3 Depreciation shall generally take the form of an expense both calculated and debited on a monthly basis against the appropriate line item in the department or vote in which the asset is used or consumed. - 19.4 Depreciation shall initially be calculated from the date following the day in which a fixed asset is acquired or in the case of construction works and plant and machinery the day following the day in which the fixed asset is brought into use, until the end of the calendar month concerned.
+Thereafter, deprecation charges shall be calculated monthly.

-- 19.4 Depreciation shall initially be calculated from the date following the day in which a fixed asset is acquired or in the case of construction works and plant and machinery the day following the day in which the fixed asset is brought into use, until the end of the calendar month concerned.
-Thereafter, deprecation charges shall be calculated monthly. - 19.5 Each head of department, acting in consultation with the chief financial officer, shall ensure that reasonable budgetary provision is made annually for the depreciation of all applicable fixed assets controlled or used by the department in question or expected to be so controlled or used during the ensuing financial year. - 19.6 The residual value of an asset is the estimated amount that an entity would currently obtain from disposal of the asset, after deducting the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life. - 19.7 The procedures to be followed in accounting and budgeting for the amortization of intangible assets shall be identical to those applying to the depreciation of other fixed assets.
+- 19.5 Each head of department, acting in consultation with the chief financial officer, shall ensure that reasonable budgetary provision is made annually for the depreciation of all applicable fixed assets controlled or used by the department in question or expected to be so controlled or used during the ensuing financial year. - 19.6 The residual value of an asset is the estimated amount that an entity would currently obtain from disposal of the asset, after deducting the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.
+Residual rate will be determined, annually, based on the years in use of the asset and will be determined using the opening balances for the year.
+For new assets up to assets age 10 years in service, a 10% residual rate will be placed.
+For assets in service of 10 to 20 years, a 5% residual rate will be placed.
+For assets in service for more than 20 years there will be zero residual rate. - 19.7 The procedures to be followed in accounting and budgeting for the amortization of intangible assets shall be identical to those applying to the depreciation of other fixed assets.